 If you love flatbread, try my awesome Gluten Free Naan recipe.

 You can freeze this flatbread.
-Place a cooked and cooled flatbread on wax paper.
-Place it in a freezer bag, which will keep up to 4 months in the freezer.
+Place a cooked and cooled flatbread on wax paper and put it in a freezer bag.
+It will keep up to four months in the freezer.

-This flatbread will keep fresh for up to 2-3 days in the refrigerator.
-To make it after storing, put it into the oven at 375º F for 8 minutes.
+This flatbread will stay fresh for 2-3 days in the refrigerator.
+To make it after storing, put it into the oven at 375ยบ F for 8 minutes.

-You can easily make this flatbread with no yeast.
-It will not puff up the same, but the flavor will still be great.
+You can easily make this flatbread without yeast.
+It will not puff up as much, but the flavor will still be great.

 I made this crust and was so surprised at how good it was.
 I give it a 10.
 This was amazing”